 Differentiation

 The idea of differentiation goes back to the 1950’s.
-The notion was first developed by one of the giants in the field of family therapy, Dr. Murray Bowen.
+One of the giants in family therapy, Dr. Murray Bowen, first developed the notion.

-Essentially Bowen is saying that when a couple fights, it’s because we picked up the intensity of the emotion of our partner like germs.
-When we catch this emotional “virus”, we do whatever we feel is appropriate.
-If we find the feelings intolerable, we may argue, push back, withdraw, or shut down.
-To the degree that we succumb to these reactive strategies, we are said to be less differentiated.
-Differentiation is the ability to remain calm, attentive and centered… even while our partner is not.
+Essentially, Bowen is saying that when a couple fights, it’s because we picked up the intensity of the emotion of our partner like germs.
+When we catch this emotional “virus,” we do whatever we feel is appropriate.
+We may argue, push back, withdraw, or shut down if we find the feelings intolerable.
+We are said to be less differentiated to the degree that we succumb to these reactive strategies.
+Differentiation is the ability to remain calm, attentive, and centered… even while our partner is not.

-During a Marital Fight Autopsy under the Developmental Model, a well-differentiated couple would engage in an ongoing process of looking inward.
-They would reveal themselves, clarify their boundaries, and modulate the risk and the anxiety they feel as a result of being frank, truthful and direct.
-Differentiation is directly related to the willingness to grow, and challenge ourselves as well as our partners, and as such, is closely related to the degree of courage and vitality in a couple relationship.
+During a Marital Fight Autopsy under the Developmental Model, a well-differentiated couple engages in an ongoing process of looking inward.
+They reveal themselves, clarify their boundaries, and modulate the risk and anxiety they feel when being frank, truthful, and direct.
+Differentiation is directly related to the willingness to grow and challenge ourselves and our partners.
+As such, it is closely related to the degree of courage and vitality in a couple’s relationship.

 Differentiation is your degree of resilience to the interpersonal contagiousness of another person’s anxiety.
 Murray Bowen

-One of the most obvious differences between the Developmental Model and the Gottman Model is the strong emphasis of self-definition found in the Developmental Model.
+One of the most apparent differences between the Developmental Model and the Gottman Model is the strong emphasis on self-definition found in the Developmental Model.
 Here are examples of the kinds of questions that would naturally arise in a Marital Fight Autopsy in this model.

-The Developmental Model emphasizes the importance for couples to individually define what they want.
+The Developmental Model emphasizes the importance of couples individually defining what they want.
 What changes do you ardently desire?
 In what areas?

-In the Developmental Model, couples as asked to decide as individuals if they are becoming the kind partner they aspire to be.
-And they are asked to consider for themselves as to how they will close the gap.
+In the Developmental Model, couples are asked to decide as individuals if they are becoming the kind partners they aspire to be.
+They are asked to consider how they will close the gap for themselves.

 How do they think they can close the gap between who they want to be and who they are right now?